radiorabe/klangbecken/README.md

 #### Simulation

 Apart from type checking, the inherent nature of the liquidsoap language generating a live audio stream makes it difficult to test the code with unit tests.
 Observing the behavior of the player script and the effects of changes in real-time take lot of time, usually weeks or even months.
-[Accellerated simulation runs](doc/simulation.md) help to observe the long-time player behavior in a reasonable amount of time.
+[Accelerated simulation runs](doc/simulation.md) help to observe the long-time player behavior in a reasonable amount of time.

 ## Deployment

 Your code has passed continuous integration, and your pull request has been accepted.
 Now you want to deploy your (or somebody else's) code to production.
-First, some preparation is necessary, but then the deployment script `deploy.sh` automates most of the work deploying the code.
+First, some preparations are necessary, but then the deployment script `deploy.sh` automates most of the work deploying the code.

-_Preparation before deploying for the first time:_
+_Preparations before deploying for the first time:_
 * Make sure that you have access to the production server (e.g. SSH publik key authentication).
 * Configure a remote `prod` pointing at the repository on the production system:
   ```bash